Anchovy Press was born out of an encounter with a simple statistic:

 “According to a 2018 study by the Cooperative Children's Book Center of Education (CCBC) At the University of Wisconsin-Madison, more children's books that featured an Animal main character were published than children's books featuring a Black, Latinx, Native, or Asian child.”

+We want to change this.
 Our products prioritize fun, authentic, future-focused stories.
-Our work also connects and collaborates with emerging creators and artists from underrepresented backgrounds who are interested in exploring non-traditional forms of storytelling.
+Our collaborations prioritize emerging creators and artists from underrepresented backgrounds who are interested in exploring non-traditional forms of storytelling.

-The idea to begin the Anchovy Press emerged with the birth of my nephew, Leo.
-During my time spent with him, reading and playing with his books - it was made apparent that there were few if any books of children of color navigating the world.
-It struck me that I too, did not have many children's books that centered around my experiences growing up.
+"The idea to begin Anchovy Press emerged with the birth of my nephew, Leo.
+During my time spent with him, reading and playing with his books - it was made apparent that there were few, if any, books about children of color navigating the world.
+It struck me that I too, did not have many children's books that centered around my experiences growing up."

 Anchovy Press is a Baltimore-based publishing project that centers the experiences of children from marginalized identities.

 As educators with training in art and pedagogy, we believe it is important for stories to evoke a sense of wonder as well as question the world around us.

 Our work is small batch, slow publishing with a focus on printmaking and cross-cultural artist collaborations.

 Take what you need, stay as long as you please :)